 The members have focused on selected political entry points to support the achievement of SDG2.
 By facilitating direct exchange and information sharing, the Platform enables its members to coordinate their development assistance.
-This coordination includes the “50 by 2030 Initiative,” a commitment to produce the largest-ever collection of data for agricultural development across 50 countries in Africa, Asia and Latin America by 2030, launched at a side event of the UN General Assembly (UNGA) in September 2018.
-Other action areas of our members include the partnership Ceres2030, which is critically analyzing the benefits, costs and trade-offs of agricultural interventions in achieving SDG2 as well as sharing expertise in reporting on SDGs.
-The current SDG indicator framework will remain in place at least until 2020, when the first comprehensive review is scheduled.
+This coordination led to the founding of the “50 by 2030 Initiative,” a commitment to produce the largest-ever collection of data for agricultural development across 50 countries in Africa, Asia and Latin America by 2030, launched at a side event of the UN General Assembly (UNGA) in September 2018.

 Another action area of our members is the partnership Ceres2030, to develop a cost estimate for achieving SDG 2.3 and 2.4 by 2030 alongside a synthesis of published research on eight research questions focused on agricultural interventions.
 The research synthesis progresses in parallel and iteratively with the work on the cost modelling, which represents one of the strengths of the Ceres2030 approach.
 The project’s results are to be published in June 2020 as a collection with Nature Research journals.

 A further initiative of our members has been to collaborate on an inventory and analysis donor agencies’ reporting on SDG2 indicators and the results achieved by their funding.
 The study contributes to better understanding and insights in global progress with regard to SDG2 results and identifies possible opportunities in the global alignment and coordination amongst the Platform members.